 Training opportunities in experimental and computational approaches new to the applicant will be available.
 Additionally, regular interactions with the principal investigator will ensure close and continuous career mentorship and support, along with scientific supervision.
 The position also offers possibilities for collaboration with hardware and software engineers and computational neuroscientists, as well as support for attending international conferences and workshops.

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.

-The post is available from September 2023 onwards for an initial two-year term, with the possibility for renewal.
+The post is available from February 2024 onwards for an initial three-year term, with the possibility for extension.

 Informal enquiries about the position can be made to Dr Sepiedeh Keshavarzi (email@example.com).

 Salary: £36,024 - £44,263.
 The starting salary will be within this range depending on skills and experience.